 - 5-6 cups all-purpose flour

-In a large bowl, with a wire whip, mix the pudding powder with the water until well combined and smooth.
+In a large bowl, with a wire whip, mix the pudding powder with the milk until well combined and smooth.
 Add the butter, eggs and salt, whisk to combine well.

 Add the bloomed yeast/sugar/water mixture and combine well.

 Add flour, one cup at a time, until the dough comes together, and is still soft, but not sticky.
 Knead until smooth.
 It will feel like fat baby thighs.